 - Do not include the year of graduation in your education section.
 Only add your major and GPA, if within exemplary.

-- It is necessary that your strengths and achievements are summarized within the top section of your resume.
+- It is necessary that your strengths and achievements are summarized in the top section of your resume.

 If this is your first time writing up a resume, it is much better if you have an appropriate guideline or reference.
 This is to avoid any unnecessary mistakes.
 Template.net offers a wide variety of resume samples that you can refer to and of which you can make use.
 These are well-written and properly formatted resume templates.
 You can check out best resume format, resume templates in Word, or downloadable resume samples to expand the options we provide for you here.